 Privacy Recap: April 2023

-In our Privacy Recap series, we review the biggest privacy and online security news of the past month.
+In our Privacy Recap series, we review the biggest privacy and online security news for April 2023.

 Here are the biggest online privacy stories for April 2023.